Martin Eisengrein: Works

 Eisengrein's activities were not confined to the university.
 By numerous controversial sermons, some of which are masterpieces of oratory, he contributed to the suppression of Lutheranism in Bavaria.
 Many of his sermons were published separately and collectively in German and Latin during his lifetime.
 Some have been edited by Johann Nepomuk Brischar in "Die kathol.
 Kanzelredner Deutschlands" (Schaffhausen, 1867–70), I, 434-545.

-He is also the author of a frequently reprinted history of the shrine of the Blessed Virgin at Altötting (Ingolstadt, 1571) and a few other works of minor importance.
+He is also the author of a frequently reprinted history of the shrine of the Blessed Virgin at Altötting (Ingolstadt, 1571).
+Lastly, he worked on editing a trilogy of books which served to explain every Sunday's Gospel reading.
+The first volume, Aurea postilla (1573) contained Patristic exegeses; the second, which was never published, was to focus on medieval theologians; and the third, the Postilla Catholica (1576), contained the exegeses of contemporary theologians and controversialists.